declanrjb/senate-finance/README.md

 | Edge Weight  | Log base 2 of the amount the edge represents, in $                                |
 | Edge Opacity | As a proportion of edge weight, with the same calculation as above                |

-The finished chart was loaded into the project as a gexf file and rendered using sigmajs (see code above).
+The finished chart was loaded into the project as a gexf file and rendered using sigmajs.

-The final project is available at https://declanrjb.github.io/senate-finance/.